 Sweet, Sticky and Spicy Chicken

-This chicken dish uses skinless boneless chicken breasts and tastes delicious.
+This sticky chicken recipe turns out spicy, sweet, and tastes delicious.
 It's great as an appetizer or as a main dish served with rice and a veggie.

-This chicken dish uses skinless boneless chicken breasts and tastes delicious.
+This sticky chicken recipe turns out spicy, sweet, and tastes delicious.
 It's great as an appetizer or as a main dish served with rice and a veggie.

 A-MA-ZING...simply amazing!
 I followed the advice of other reviewers and dredged the chicken in flour first.
 Then I sauteed an onion and some peppers and set aside.
 Next was to quickly sear/brown bite-sized pieces of chicken (you want that crunchy coating) and added the sauce and cooked veggies to simmer.
 For the hot sauce you MUST use Sriracha Hot Chili Sauce (Rooster Sauce).
 It MAKES the dish.
 My chicken was sticky, sweet and spicy just the way it was supposed to be.
 What an amazing flavor profile.
 I'm thrilled with this recipe!Read More